-The Dual-Process Model.
-Psychology research reveals that moral judgment is driven by two systems; a view known as the dual-process model [8], or Type I and II processing [44].
+The Dual-Process Model Psychology research reveals that moral judgment is driven by two systems; a view known as the dual-process model [8], or Type I and II processing [45].
 The first one, the cognitive system, operates by controlled psychological processes, where explicit moral principles are consciously applied via deliberative reasoning.
 The other, the affective system, operates by automatic processes, not entirely accessible to conscious reflection, where moral judgment is intuition-based and more low-level.

 The dual-process model is evidenced by psychological experiments in moral dilemmas like those from the trolley problem.
-The experiments characterize each system wrt. applicable moral principles in these dilemmas: a general principle favoring welfaremaximizing behaviors (cf. utilitarian judgment-moral judgment that aims at maximizing its consequence-in the Bystander case) appears to be supported by controlled cognitive processes, whereas that prohibiting the use of harm as a means to a greater good (cf. deontological judgment-moral judgment by conforming to some moral rule, independently of how good its consequence is-in the Footbridge case) appears to be part of the process that generates intuitive emotional responses [8, 44].
-Moral decision making is thus a product of complex interaction between these two types of the dual-process, even though each type apparently corresponds to a particular kind of moral judgment [8].
+The experiments characterize each system with respect to applicable moral principles in these dilemmas: a general principle favoring welfare-maximizing behaviors (cf. utilitarian judgment in the Bystander case) appears to be supported by controlled cognitive processes, whereas that prohibiting the use of harm as a means to a greater good (cf. deontological judgment in the Footbridge case) appears to be part of the process that generates intuitive emotional responses [8, 45].
+The dual-process model therefore exhibits a form of competing interaction between the two processes.

-Differently from [8], which defends that cognitive processes are not associated with deontological (non-utilitarian) judgment, the view in [25] stipulates that both reasoning on moral rules and emotion (which are associated to the cognitive and the affective systems, respectively) work together to produce non-utilitarian judgment, like in the Footbridge case.
-This view is based on a study that moral judgment is supported by internally represented rules and reasoning about whether particular cases fall under those rules, even in deontological (non-utilitarian) judgment, where the affective system dominates, as claimed in [8].
+A collaborative interaction between the two systems in producing moral judgment is discussed in [25].
+Whereas the dual-process model of [8] supports the view that cognitive processes are not associated with deontological (non-utilitarian) judgment, the collaborative view defends that both reasoning on moral rules and emotion (the cognitive and the affective systems, resp.) work together to produce non-utilitarian judgment, like in the Footbridge case.
+This study is based on the view that moral judgment is supported by internally represented rules and reasoning about whether particular cases fall under those rules, even in deontological (non-utilitarian) judgment, where the affective system dominates, as claimed in [8].
 It asserts that, though several studies demonstrate that people experience difficulty in justifying moral judgment generated by rapid and automatic processes (of the affective system), moral rules may still play an important role without the reasoning process being consciously accessible.
-It thus provides an explanation that despite this difficulty, moral judgment driven by the affective system mirrors and is consistent with a particular moral rule, e.g., the deontological judgment in the Footbridge case is consistent with DDE, and so is the utilitarian judgment in the Bystander case.
+It thus provides an explanation that despite this difficulty, moral judgment driven by the affective system mirrors and is consistent with a particular moral rule, e.g., the deontological judgment in the Footbridge case is consistent with The Doctrine of Double Effect, and so is the utilitarian judgment in the Bystander case.

-3 Mapping Morality Viewpoints to LP-based Reasoning Features
+3 Mapping Morality Viewpoints to Logic Programming-based Reasoning Features